Urinary tract infection: Signs and symptoms

 Urine may contain pus (a condition known as pyuria) as seen from a person with sepsis due to a urinary tract infection.

-Lower urinary tract infection is also referred to as a bladder infection.
-The most common symptoms are burning with urination and having to urinate frequently (or an urge to urinate) in the absence of vaginal discharge and significant pain.
+The most common symptoms of a UTI are burning with urination and having to urinate frequently (or an urge to urinate) in the absence of vaginal discharge and significant pain.
 These symptoms may vary from mild to severe and in healthy women last an average of six days.
 Some pain above the pubic bone or in the lower back may be present.
 People experiencing an upper urinary tract infection, or pyelonephritis, may experience flank pain, fever, or nausea and vomiting in addition to the classic symptoms of a lower urinary tract infection.
-Rarely, the urine may appear bloody or contain visible pus in the urine.
+Rarely, there may be blood or visible pus in the urine.

-UTIs have been associated with onset or worsening of delirium, dementia, and neuropsychiatric disorders such as depression and psychosis.
-However, there is insufficient evidence to determine whether UTI causes confusion.
-The reasons for this are unknown, but may involve a UTI-mediated systemic inflammatory response which affects the brain.
-Cytokines such as interleukin-6 produced as part of the inflammatory response may produce neuroinflammation, in turn affecting dopaminergic and/or glutamatergic neurotransmission as well as brain glucose metabolism.

 Children

 In young children, the only symptom of a urinary tract infection (UTI) may be a fever.
-Because of the lack of more obvious symptoms, when females under the age of two or uncircumcised males less than a year exhibit a fever, a culture of the urine is recommended by many medical associations.
+Because of the lack of more obvious symptoms, when girls under the age of two or uncircumcised boys less than a year old exhibit a fever, a culture of the urine is recommended by many medical associations.
 Infants may feed poorly, vomit, sleep more, or show signs of jaundice.
 In older children, new onset urinary incontinence (loss of bladder control) may occur.
 About 1 in 400 infants of one to three months of age with a UTI also have bacterial meningitis.

 Elderly

 Urinary tract symptoms are frequently lacking in the elderly.
-The presentations may be vague and include incontinence, a change in mental status, or fatigue as the only symptoms, while some present to a health care provider with sepsis, an infection of the blood, as the first symptoms.
+The presentations may be vague and include incontinence, a change in mental status, or fatigue as the only symptoms.
+Delirium can co-occur with UTIs in elderly people.
+Some present to a health care provider with sepsis, an infection of the blood, as the first symptoms.
 Diagnosis can be complicated by the fact that many elderly people have preexisting incontinence or dementia.
+Rarely, for UTIs associated with urinary catheters, the urine turns purple (purple urine bag syndrome).

-It is reasonable to obtain a urine culture in those with signs of systemic infection that may be unable to report urinary symptoms, such as when advanced dementia is present.
+It is reasonable to obtain a urine culture in those with signs of systemic infection who may be unable to report urinary symptoms, such as when advanced dementia is present.
 Systemic signs of infection include a fever or increase in temperature of more than 1.1 C-change from usual, chills, and an increased white blood cell count.